February 16, 2024

 Innovative cooling strategies (no strategy at all)

-The distributed network of intermittently active devices in hiveNet offers several benefits:
+The distributed network of intermittently active devices in Hivenet offers several benefits:

 • Minimizes the need for continuous cooling, saving energy that would otherwise be required for traditional data center cooling